ezulfica/BabiesDegenFlipTX/README.md

 #getting sc results for every tx, then deciding if win or lose according to it
 BDF.get_wallet_WoL(thread = 150)

-#get the maximum winstreak per player
+#get the maximum winstreak for every player
 BDF.get_winstreak()

 #export data in a .json database